 IWCity Group's working capital requirements such as reclamation works and development projects may be partially funded via interest-bearing bank borrowings.
-As such, any fluctuation in interest rates could affect the interest charges incurred on the borrowings and hence affect IWCity Group's profitability.
-Fluctuations in interest rates may also affect the demand for properties under the Group's proposed development plans, as higher interest rates may lead to an increase in the prices of the properties for prospective buyers.
-This may adversely affect the demand for properties and ultimately, the success of the Group's plans for its proposed developments.
+As such, future fluctuations in interest rates could affect the interest charges incurred on the borrowings and hence affect IWCity Group's profitability.
+Fluctuations in interest rates may also affect the demand for properties under the Company's Proposed Development plans, as higher interest rates may lead to an increase in the prices of the properties for prospective buyers.
+This may adversely affect the demand for properties and ultimately, the success of the Group's plans for the Proposed Development.